Customer Support

 using anti-vibration cushion

-If necessary, consult a housing structure expert about using a vibration plate in your house.
+Please consult a housing structure expert about using a vibration plate in your house.

-Vibration Mechanics & Motion Patterns
+Vibration Mechanics & Movement Patterns

 Linear Vibration

-linear vibration
+linear vibration Eccentric Wheel + Springs

 Linear vibration plates can be designed to achieve higher vibration frequencies, but lower amplitudes.
 Most linear vibration plates in the market are designed with a frequency range between 15Hz and 50Hz, and a maximum amplitude from 2 to 3mm.